The Best $600 Home Office Mini-ITX PC Build – November 2022

 If you want to build the best ultra-compact small office or work-from-home PC possible for just $600, this is the guide for you!
-Based on the mini-ITX form factor, it packs in everything you need, and nothing you don’t.
+Based on the mini-ITX form factor, this system offers plenty of configuration options without the bulk.
 This ensures that your new PC Build can be tucked away anywhere or put on display as a conversation starter!

-For December 2021, the $600 Home Office Mini-ITX PC Build features Intel’s budget-friendly Core i3-10105, a quad-core CPU that runs at up to 4.4GHz.
-Despite its low price, it also has built-in graphics, which means you don’t need a separate video card, saving you a lot of money!
+For November 2022, the $600 Home Office Mini-ITX PC Build features Intel’s power-packed Core i3-12100, a quad-core CPU that’s 50% faster than its predecessor, the 10100!
+The 12100 also has built-in graphics, which means you don’t need a separate video card, which is crucial in a system so small that a video card won’t fit!

 To set up a complete home office system, don’t miss our recommendations for a keyboard, mouse, monitor and other accessories at the end of this guide.
-Throughout our guides, we provide Amazon and Newegg links for our US readers, and our Amazon links will auto-convert for our readers in Canada, the UK, and parts of the EU.
+Throughout our guides, we provide Amazon links for our US readers, which will auto-convert for our readers in Canada, the UK, and parts of the EU.
 As always, please keep in mind that your use of the links we provide below helps support further development of these guides.

-This CPU comes with a cooler, which will fit perfectly in this build!
+This CPU comes with a 47mm-tall cooler, which will fit perfectly in this build!
+By the way, make sure you don't inadvertently buy the 12100F, which has no video capabilities and will not work in this system!

 Solid-State Drive –

-We feel that 500GB is more than enough capacity for any PC intended for basic home office tasks.
+512GB is more than enough capacity for any PC intended for basic home office tasks, and given that this drive costs about the same as most 250GB drives, it's a simple choice!

 Operating System –